BitlyTwiser/nostro/README.md

 Nostro recursively searches directories for a given string and selected inputs.

 ## Inputs
-All flags are optional, if no flags (other than the mandatory `term` flag) are passed, then zipgrep just does a dumb string eql/contains search and nothing else. i.e. Will just hunt for any exact mathces or strings containing the given pattern.
+All flags are optional, if no flags (other than the mandatory `term` flag) are passed, then nostro just does a dumb string eql/contains search and nothing else. i.e. Will just hunt for any exact mathces or strings containing the given pattern.
 Otherwise, the flags will be incorporated.

 Note: *ALL* flags are treated as *OR* statements when entered.
-If you enter `-e` and `-p` zipgrep assumes you desire *either* of the given elements to be present, so it will match if the prefix or regex match.
+If you enter `-e` and `-p` nostro assumes you desire *either* of the given elements to be present, so it will match if the prefix or regex match.

 Nostro uses the following flags to denote search string: